House-Stats/.github/profile/README.md

 # House Stats

+A website for viewing the current state of the housing market in England in Wales with aggreations executed on the fly.
 You can read a more detailed post about House Stats on my website [here](https://morganthomas.uk/posts/housestats)

 ### [1.
 Data Ingest](https://github.com/House-Stats/data-processor)
 - A Golang + Python pipeline downloads the latest Price Paid Data from the Land Registry every month.